Contact Us

 TOR browser

-Tor (The Onion Router) is an open-source browser that hides IP addresses when accessing the internet.
-The tool directs your internet traffic through a network of volunteer-operated servers.
+Tor is a free browser that conceals your IP address by routing your internet traffic through a network of volunteer-operated servers.

-However, it doesn’t mask your IP address or prevent websites from seeing your activity.
-Anonymous web browsers (e.g., Tor) mask your IP address and block trackers or scripts.
+However, private browsing does not hide your IP address or prevent websites from tracking your activity.
+Browsers like Tor can conceal your IP address and block trackers or scripts.

 Public Wi-Fi network

-For instance, the internet provider can monitor your online activity and track the websites you visit based on the IP address you are using.
-If you access websites that do not use HTTPS, your data may be visible to others on the same network.
+For example, your internet provider can monitor your online activity and track the websites you visit through your IP address.
+If you access sites without HTTPS, others on the same network may also view your data.

 Hide IP on your phone (iOS & Android)